 - encourage those who are sent a screening test and for whom the test is clinically relevant, to participate.

 - assess those with a positive result and refer them for further examination as clinically indicated, for example a colonoscopy.
 The National Health and Medical Research Council (NHMRC) approved Guidelines state that participants with positive iFOBT results should have follow-up investigation unless there was a clear breach in protocol when samples were collected (e.g. menstrual blood loss close to the time of sample collection) and that colonoscopy should be performed as promptly as possible after a positive iFOBT to minimise the risk of psychological harm, although there is no evidence that prognosis is worsened within 120 days if cancer is present.

 - indicate whether a patient referred for colonoscopy is a Program participant to assist with reporting to the Program Register.
 Program stickers are available by calling the Information Line on 1800 118 868.

 - notify the Program Register of referral/non referral for colonoscopy or other bowel examination for participants with a positive result.
 This can be done by returning the Program’s GP Assessment Form by fax, post or electronically.
 Provision of information will attract a payment.

-- manage patients (of any age) with symptoms in accordance with the NHMRC Guidelines, in recognition that bowel cancer can occur at any age.
+- manage patients (of any age) with symptoms in accordance with the NHMRC approved Guidelines, in recognition that bowel cancer can occur at any age.